JarekToro/responsive-layout/README.md

             protected void init(VaadinRequest vaadinRequest) {

-                setSizeFull(); // set the size of you UI to fill the screen
+                setSizeFull(); // set the size of the UI to fill the screen

 					// Here is where the magic happens